Accessibility Guidelines

 Advertising and Marketing Events

 It is important to create events that are a welcoming and inclusive experience for all.
 Addressing accessibility in your marketing and advertising, as well as at the event itself, sends a signal to people with disabilities that they are included and that their necessary accommodations have been considered.
-See NADC’s webpage, How to Advertise and Market Accessibility, for a list of things to consider and address when creating an inclusive event for all.

 Additional Resources